barryclark/jekyll-now/_posts/2020-2-8-RecordingBirdSounds.md

 Recording with a smartphone works well.
 Here are some advantages

-* Usually one has their smartphone with them!
+* Usually, I have my smartphone with with me!
+One
-* The user interface is probably going to be easier
+* The user interface is probably going to be easier than anything built for recording.
 * Its easy to add notes about the recording with the cellphone.

 I just use the built in microphone, but one can add external microphones.
 One does need a sound recording app.
+I use an Android phone and the app I use is called [RecForge II](https://play.google.com/store/apps/details?id=dje073.android.modernrecforge&hl=en_US) but there are many other recording apps that will work for you for Android phones and Apple ones.

 ### A build-to-purpose recording device